Winter's Awesome

 Enjoying winter does not get any easier than snowshoeing.
 Basically, it's a walk in the park—and anywhere else you might want to venture.
 Just because you can partake in the activity at any time and any place doesn't mean you shouldn't follow a trail with purpose.
 Try a loop at Hiawatha Highlands in search of frozen waterfalls, at Stokely Creek Lodge take in the view from King Mountain, or head out on one of the hiking trails at Lake Superior Provincial Park.

 Short days and long nights might be a downside of the winter season for some, but if the long evenings are spent by a roaring fire, in a cozy cabin surrounded by the dark snowy landscape of an Algoma forest, I say bring on the night.
-After a day of doing any of the activities mentioned above, the best reward might just be doing nothing, and luckily in Algoma, you will find cottages, cabins, and lodges where doing nothing is encouraged.
+After a day of winter activities, the best reward might just be doing nothing, and luckily in Algoma, you will find cottages, cabins, and lodges where doing nothing is encouraged.

 Yes, winter is awesome.
 Why debate it, just embrace it.